Autobiography presentation. Presentation on the topic "formatting a resume, autobiography." List of used literature

 University (1833-1841)

 1833 - Moscow University, transferred to St. Petersburg.
 1838 - went to Berlin”, listened to lectures on history, philosophy, classical philology.
-He was carried away by the German philosophy of Schelling, Kant, Fichte, the dialectic of Friedrich Hegel.
+I became interested in the German philosophy of Schelling, Kant, Fichte, and the dialectics of Friedrich Hegel.

 Slide 8

 Disputes about Russian “eternal” questions: “What to do?”, “Who is to blame?”, “To be or not to be?”
-Turgenev is a professional philosopher (candidate of philosophy), which was reflected in his work.
+Turgenev is a professional philosopher (candidate of philosophy), which is reflected in his work.

 Slide 9

-Turgenev was closely acquainted with Merimee, Flaubert, Zola, George Sand, Maupassant.
+Turgenev was closely acquainted with Mérimée, Flaubert, Zola, Georges Sand, and Maupassant.
 He was loved and respected, his opinion was listened to, and it was with Turgenev that the recognition of Russian literature in the world began.
 He honestly and nobly promoted the work of Russian writers in the West.
-Maupassant touchingly wrote about him: “He was simple, kind, extremely straightforward, charming as no one else, unusually devoted to his friends, dead and alive.”
+Maupassant wrote touchingly about him: “He was simple, kind, extremely straightforward, charming like no one else, and extraordinarily devoted to his friends, dead and alive.”

 Slide 10